Snake in a dream coiled on a branch, calm and watchful with head slightly raised

 “A snake comes to those in whom a process is already underway — deep, unstoppable, alive.”

-The snake is one of the most archetypal creatures in human dreaming.
+The snake is an ancient and pervasive archetype in human dreaming.
 She appears in the mythology of nearly every culture: the Ouroboros — the snake swallowing its own tail, symbol of the eternal cycle.
 The Nāginī of Indian tradition — wisdom and sacred power.
 Moses’s bronze serpent in the desert — healing.
 The snake of Asclepius — still the symbol of medicine.
 The biblical Serpent — knowledge, temptation, choice.
 Kundalini in the yogic tradition — life force coiled at the base of the spine, waiting to awaken.

 What do all these images share?
 The snake is a creature of transformation.
 She sheds her skin and lives.
 She moves without limbs — pure wave, pure current.
 She is both dangerous and wise.
 She can kill and she can heal.
 She frightens — and she possesses a particular beauty that is difficult to explain rationally.